Practicing Precision: 386th EOD trains to neutralize explosive threats

 |0

-This work, Practicing Precision: 386th EOD trains to neutralize explosive threats [Image 13 of 13], by SrA Julian Atkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Practicing Precision: 386th EOD trains to neutralize explosive threats, by SrA Julian Atkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.